MisterWest11/CloudComputing/Cloud Computing Fundamentals.md

 Cloud computing has changed how businesses operate.
 It offers features like on-demand resources, easy scaling and flexible costs.
 This has empowered startups to compete with established players and helped existing businesses improve and transform.

+It is a cloud system comprised of 3 types of services: SaaS, PaaS & IaaS.

+**Software-as-a-Service (SaaS)**

+represents online software applications that manages service for you.

+**Platform-as-a-Service (PaaS)**

+CSP's manage everything for user but the users manage the Applications and Data of the Software.

+**Infrastructure-as-a-Service (IaaS)**

 It was initially about saving money, now businesses see the cloud as a tool for major changes.
 Companies use a mix of public and private cloud services depending on their needs.
 Letting them keep sensitive applications in-house while using innovative cloud-based software and services.

 The definition of cloud computing may be confusing.
 There are 5 characteristics have been agreed upon for a basic understanding of what cloud computing means.